immutant/feature-demo/README.md

 You need at least Java 8 and Leiningen 2.4.0

+### SSL and HTTP/2

-By default, the web demo fires up two listeners: both HTTP (8080) and SSL (8443), the latter with a self-signed certificate and HTTP/2 enabled.
-This requires a version of [ALPN](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) to be available on the *bootclasspath*.
+By default, the web demo fires up only one HTTP listener on port 8080.
+But if you set the `ssl-port` option, it'll also fire up an HTTPS listener with a self-signed certificate.
+You can even enable HTTP 2.0 on that port by setting the `http2?` option.
+Doing so requires a version of [ALPN](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) to be available on the *bootclasspath*.
 We rely on
 [a convenient Java agent](https://github.com/trustin/jetty-alpn-agent) to load one appropriate for your JVM.
-You can disable either SSL or HTTP/2 by overriding the options ultimately passed to `immutant.web/run`, e.g.
+This agent is invoked, and the above options are set when the `:http2` profile defined in `project.clj` is enabled, like so:

-    lein run http2? false ssl-port nil
+    lein with-profile http2 run

 You can run the app in several ways: